 At the hearing, the application was challenged by another beneficiary, the sister of the Settlor.
-While both sides agreed that the equitable principle existed (at least under English law), the extent of its application was in dispute.
-The point of difference was whether Mrs B fell within one of the recognized categories in whose favour the doctrine operates.
+Whilst both sides agreed that the equitable principle existed (at least under English law), the extent of its application was the issue in dispute.
+The point of difference was whether Mrs B fell within one of the recognised categories in whose favour the doctrine operates.

-The sister of the Settlor relied in particular on Moodie v Reid and Others,3 in which the Court said this:
+The sister of the Settlor relied in particular on Moodie v Reid and Others6, in which the Court said this:

-The Court has supplied a defective execution of a power in favour of a wife, a child, a purchaser, and creditors; but not beyond that.
-It is too late to consider whether the Court was justified in going so far, but, certainly, it goes no farther; it does not extend to any other persons, and if the Court were to go farther, it would not know where to stop.
+"The Court has supplied a defective execution of a power in favour of a wife, a child, a purchaser, and creditors; but not beyond that.
+It is too late to consider whether the Court was justified in going so far, but, certainly, it goes no farther; it does not extend to any other persons, and if the Court were to go farther, it would not know where to stop."

-The Settlor's sister submitted that the list of categories was closed.
-A wife and child are included as they are favoured persons for whom the donee is under a natural or moral obligation to make provision (even if they are, otherwise, volunteers).
-Mrs B was not the wife of the Settlor and was not someone to whom he owed a natural or moral obligation (indeed, he had other girlfriends).
-Rather, she was and is a mere volunteer and not 'within the consideration'.
-Equity could not assist.
-Further, it was submitted that the courts had the opportunity to effect a conscious expansion of the doctrine in recent times, but declined to do so, and suggested that the doctrine was falling into disuse.4
+The Settlor's sister submitted that the list of categories was limited to a wife and children as they are favoured persons for whom the donee is under a natural or moral obligation to make provision (even if they are otherwise volunteers).
+It was argued that Mrs B was not the wife of the Settlor and was not someone to whom he owed a natural or moral obligation (as was mentioned above, he had other girlfriends).
+Rather, she was and is a mere volunteer and not